vargax/lapsoCarte/README.md

 - **When**: Temporal dimension. *Whens* are enumerable and sortable elements, represented as integers.
 - **Where**: Spatial dimension. *Wheres* are geometries represented as points, lines, polylines or polygons.

-### Drivers
-A *driver* is the bridge between data producers and the data structure *LapsoCarte* relies on. *LapsoCarte* uses a [data level integration strategy](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#drivers) to deal with different data sources.
+A *driver* is the bridge between data producers and the dimension based structure *LapsoCarte* relies on. *LapsoCarte* uses a [data level integration strategy](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#drivers) to deal with different data sources.

 ## Client and Server Logic
 The back-end retrieves data and compute descriptive statistics from a Postgres database.
 The server logic depends on a [given database structure](https://github.com/vargax/lapsocarte/wiki/LapsoCarte#server-side-data-model) of two tables: